Kingxukai/linux/Documentation/scsi/ncr53c8xx.rst

 18.1 Big Endian CPU
 -------------------

-In order to support NCR chips on a Big Endian architecture the driver has to perform byte reordering each time it is needed.
-This feature has been added to the driver by Cort <cort@cs.nmt.edu> and is available in driver version 2.5 and later ones.
-For the moment Big Endian support has only been tested on Linux/PPC (PowerPC).
+In order to support NCR chips on a Big Endian architecture the woke driver has to perform byte reordering each time it is needed.
+This feature has been added to the woke driver by Cort <cort@cs.nmt.edu> and is available in driver version 2.5 and later ones.
+For the woke moment Big Endian support has only been tested on Linux/PPC (PowerPC).

 18.2 NCR chip in Big Endian mode of operations